Nels2/connectionsCurrent/README.md

 # connectionsCurrent
+The network-copy script.
 This started as a offline project for my company, but have since removed all references to it, and uploading here as a back up.

 # What this script does (`beta.ps1`)
 To start, there is a power point(connectionsCurrent) that is basically just current events for the day.
 This is a little project that I started for my company because they wanted a powerpoint to run on a set of displays.
 They also wanted the power point to switch to current day once a new one has been made and stored in a specific network share.